 All current or previously funded ESG applicants (including those not receiving funds in the present grant year) are required to be in full compliance with the Homeless Management Information System (HMIS), the equivalent provider for domestic violence programs when applicable, implementation guidelines, and Housing Support Standards at the time of application.
-New subgrantees that have never received ESG funds from DCA, but are awarded funding for the FFY2022, must be in full compliance with HMIS/DV comparable database within three (3) months of the contract award date (October 1, 2022) or funding will be terminated.
+New subgrantees that have never received ESG funds from DCA, but are awarded funding for the FFY2023, must be in full compliance with HMIS/DV comparable database within three (3) months of the contract award date (October 1, 2023) or funding will be terminated.

 DCA may conduct a site inspection during the review process.
 ESG funds are not intended for startup, and DCA wishes to avoid duplicative efforts.
-Generally, applicants are expected to have homeless projects established prior to participating in the DCA ESG application process and applicants should have at least one year of experience in implementing housing related activities or, if only seeking support service funding, support services for which funding is sought.
+Generally, applicants are expected to have homeless projects established prior to participating in the DCA ESG application process and applicants should have at least one year of experience in implementing housing related activities.